A mayor in Louisiana rescinds a city’s ban on Nike products

 Zahn was unapologetic at Wednesday’s news conference.

 “My patriotism will not waiver,” he said.
-“By my focus needs to be on the city of Kenner and the many great projects we have in store for our city.”
+“But my focus needs to be on the city of Kenner and the many great projects we have in store for our city.”

 Kenner is a city of about 67,000 residents in Jefferson Parish and is home to Louis Armstrong New Orleans International Airport.